yassouali/fast.ai_notes/cutting_edge_DL/lecture13.md

 <p align="center"> <img src="../figures/one_cycle_lr.png" width="400"> </p>

-### Inception:
+##  2. <a name='Inception'></a>Inception

 Inception network is quite similar to resnet, we also pass the incoming features into a given layer directely to the next layer, and also elevate it by transforming the input thorugh some convolutions, in resnet we add to the input its convolved version, in inception we concatenate a convolved version of the input to it.

 <p align="center"> <img src="../figures/inception.png" width="300"> </p>

-We see here that we have two additionnal branches, the first one with only 1x1 convolutions, used to compress the input along its channels dimensions, and for the second additionnal branch we first use a 1x1 conv to reduce the upcoming computations, and the interesting things is the usage of two symetric filters, so to capture a wide amount of spatial information, we need to use bigger filters like 5x5 or 7x7, but these types of filters are very computationnaly heavy, for 7x7 filters we have 49 x number of input pixels x number of input channles, and in the last layer we have a large number of channles and we'll endup with a large number of computations, this is way we rarely use kernels larger than 3x3 and if so, only at the begining like resenet, one solution is to aproximate the 7x7 kernel using two 7x1 and 1x7 filters, and representation learned by these two filters will certainly not be able to capture all of that of 7x7 filters, but will be very close to it and even help out model avoid overfitting and reduce the number of computations.
+We see here that we have two additional branches, the first one with only 1x1 convolutions, used to compress the input along its channels dimensions, and for the second additional branch we first use a 1x1 conv to reduce the upcoming computations, and the interesting things is the usage of two symetric filters, so to capture a wide amount of spatial information, we need to use bigger filters like 5x5 or 7x7, but these types of filters are very computationally heavy, for 7x7 filters we have 49 x number of input pixels x number of input channels, and in the last layer we have a large number of channels and we'll endup with a large number of computations, this is way we rarely use kernels larger than 3x3 and if so, only at the beginning like resenet, one solution is to approximate the 7x7 kernel using two 7x1 and 1x7 filters, and representation learned by these two filters will certainly not be able to capture all of that of 7x7 filters, but will be very close to it and even help out model avoid overfitting and reduce the number of computations.

-An other important trick to use during traninig is progressing resizing of the image, this is detailed in [Progressive Growing of GANs](https://research.nvidia.com/publication/2017-10_Progressive-Growing-of)
+An other important trick to use during training is progressing resizing of the image, this is detailed in [Progressive Growing of GANs](https://research.nvidia.com/publication/2017-10_Progressive-Growing-of)

-## Style transfer
+##  3. <a name='Styletransfer'></a>Style transfer

 The goal is to take two pictures and generate a new picture with the style of one picture and the content of the other one, this is done through a loss function that will be lower if the generated image style and content are the ones we want, after we have our function we can start from a noise image, with the style and content image to calculate the loss and backpropagate the error and this time instead of changing the weights of the network we change the values of the pixels to get the correct image.